Siege of Sarajevo: Start of the war

 On 6 April, Serb forces began shelling Sarajevo, and in the next two days crossed the Drina from Serbia proper and besieged Bosniak-majority Zvornik, Višegrad and Foča.
 All of Bosnia was engulfed in war by mid-April.
 There were some efforts to halt violence.
 On 27 April, the Bosnian government ordered the JNA to be put under civilian control or expelled, which was followed by a series of conflicts in early May between the two.
 On 2 May, the Green Berets and local gang members fought back a disorganized Serb attack aimed at cutting Sarajevo in two.
 On 3 May, Izetbegović was kidnapped at Sarajevo Airport by JNA officers, and used to gain safe passage of JNA troops from downtown Sarajevo.
-However, Bosniak forces dishonoured the agreement and ambushed the departing JNA convoy, which embittered all sides.
+However, Bosnian forces dishonoured the agreement and ambushed the departing JNA convoy, which embittered all sides.
 A ceasefire and agreement on evacuation of the JNA was signed on 18 May, while on 20 May the Bosnian presidency declared the JNA an occupation force.

 The JNA attacked the Ministry of Training Academy in Vraca, the central tramway depot, and the Old Town district with mortars, artillery and tank fire.
 The Bosnian government had expected the international community to deploy a peacekeeping force following recognition, but it did not materialize in time to prevent war from breaking out across the country.

 Bosnian Serb and JNA troops overwhelmed the poorly equipped and unprepared Bosnian security forces to take control of large areas of Bosnian territory, beginning with attacks on Bosniak civilians in the east.
 Serb military, police and paramilitary forces attacked towns and villages and then, sometimes assisted by local Serb residents, applied what soon became their standard operating procedure: Bosniak houses and apartments were systematically ransacked or burned; civilians were rounded up, some beaten or killed; and men were separated from the women.
 Many of the men were forcibly removed to prison camps.
 The women were incarcerated in detention centres in extremely unhygienic conditions and suffered numerous severe abuses.
 Many were repeatedly raped.
 Survivors testified that Serb soldiers and police would visit the detention centres, select one or more women, take them out and rape them.